 From a postcard.

 Although the Royal Navy had been present in the Plymouth area for centuries, they had only used Plymouth Sound or Barn Pool, off Cremyll, for mooring and the Cattewater for repairing and cleaning their vessels.
+The Admiralty set up a Naval Victualling Office on the Barbican at Plymouth to supply their warships and feed their sailors.
 It was not until the French opened a naval dockyard across the English Channel at Brest that a need was seen for an English equivalent and the Hamoaze, between Devon and Cornwall, was seen as the ideal location.
-The first stone dock was built at Point Froward in the Hamoaze in 1691 and over the next three centuries the Royal Navy took over the whole of the waterfront from Devil's Point through the Gun Wharf, the Keyham Steam Yard, the North Yard Extension, and the Royal Naval Barracks, until it eventually engulfed reclaimed land at Ernesettle.
+The first stone dock was built at Point Froward in the Hamoaze in 1691 and over the next three centuries the Royal Navy took over the whole of the waterfront from Devil's Point (Royal William Victualling Yard) through the Gun Wharf, the Keyham Steam Yard, the North Yard Extension, and the Royal Naval Barracks, until it eventually engulfed reclaimed land for the Royal Naval Armament Depot at Ernesettle.

 No longer is a Commander-in-Chief in charge of the Royal Navy at Plymouth, or an Admiral-Superintendent head of the Royal Dockyard.
 Even the officer in charge of the Royal Naval Barracks has been demoted from Commodore to Commander.